-- 19.1 Subject to the provisions of AR 19.2 to 19.4, the Council of the University may, in consultation with the Senate, withdraw and revoke any degree, diploma, certificate or other qualification that was awarded: - (a) on the basis of a material error on the part of the University, provided that such withdrawal and revocation may only take place within a period not exceeding two years after the conferment concerned; or - (b) as a result of a fraudulent or dishonest act in connection with the obtaining of such degree, diploma, certificate or other qualification; - (c) generally, on the basis that a justifiable, reasonable and lawful reason to do so exists. - 19.2 The withdrawal and revocation of a qualification on the grounds listed in AR 19.1 is initiated by an ad hoc subcommittee of the Senate Teaching and Learning Committee (STLC) in the case of undergraduate qualifications and of the SHDC in the case of postgraduate qualifications. - 19.3 Prior to the ad hoc subcommittee formulating a recommendation to Senate and Council regarding the withdrawal and revocation of the qualification concerned, the Registrar or an official delegated by the Registrar to do so, must on behalf of Council: - (a) notify the recipient of the qualification concerned that a revocation and withdrawal is being considered; - (b) provide the recipient with relevant information justifying the intended action; and - (c) provide the recipient with an opportunity to obtain legal or other assistance and to present his or her case in writing and orally to the ad hoc subcommittee. - 19.4 The ad hoc subcommittee, in formulating its recommendations to Senate, must record in sufficient detail the written and oral submissions and representations of the recipient.
+- 19.1 Subject to the provisions of AR 19.2 to 19.4, the Council of the University may, in consultation with the Senate, withdraw and revoke any degree, diploma, certificate or other qualification that was awarded: - (a) on the basis of a material error on the part of the University, provided that such withdrawal and revocation may only take place within a period not exceeding two years after the conferment concerned; or - (b) as a result of a fraudulent or dishonest act in connection with the obtaining of such degree, diploma, certificate or other qualification; - (c) generally, on the basis that a justifiable, reasonable and lawful reason to do so exists. - The withdrawal and revocation of a qualification on the grounds listed in AR 19.1 is initiated by an ad hoc subcommittee of the Senate Teaching and Learning Committee (STLC) in the case of undergraduate qualifications and of the SHDC in the case of postgraduate qualifications. - 19.3 Prior to the ad hoc subcommittee formulating a recommendation to Senate and Council regarding the withdrawal and revocation of the qualification

+- concerned, the Registrar or an official delegated by the Registrar to do so, must on behalf of Council: - (a) Notify the recipient of the qualification concerned that a revocation and withdrawal is being considered; - (b) Provide the recipient with relevant information justifying the intended action; and - (c) Provide the recipient with an opportunity to obtain legal or other assistance and to present his or her case in writing and orally to the ad hoc subcommittee. - (d) The ad hoc subcommittee must inform the recipient of their right to review and appeal the decision as well as the right to request reasons. - The ad hoc subcommittee, in formulating its recommendations to Senate, must record in sufficient detail the written and oral submissions and representations of the recipient.
 Senate in formulating its recommendations to Council must consider the submissions and representations of the recipient.
-Council in deciding on whether or not to withdraw and revoke the conferment of the qualification, must consider the submissions and representations of the recipient. - 19.5 In the event that the withdrawal and revocation relates to circumstances contemplated in AR 19.1(b), the University must report the matter for criminal investigation. - 19.6 In the event that any degree, diploma, certificate or other qualification that was awarded, is withdrawn or revoked, the relevant Quality Council responsible for the qualification or part-qualification and SAQA must be informed by the University so as to amend the National Learner Record Database, if necessary.
+Council in deciding on whether or not to withdraw and revoke the conferment of the qualification, must consider the submissions and representations of the recipient. - 19.5 In the event that the withdrawal and the revocation relate to circumstances contemplated in AR 19.1(b), the University must report the matter for criminal investigation. - In the event that any degree, diploma, certificate or other qualification that was awarded, is withdrawn or revoked, the relevant Quality Council responsible for the qualification or part-qualification and SAQA must be informed by the University so as to amend the National Learner Record Database, if necessary.